mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 But, I never expect the algorithm to perfectly reproduce that ideal output.
 Hence, post processing steps are required that can for various reasons not directly be implemented in the model itself.

-But, in the grand schme of things, it is right to say that not many algorithms that fall in into *Group 3*, as it needs to be possible to train the trainable components, even though we only have ground truth available for the final output of the algorithm.
+But, in the grand scheme of things, it is right to say that not many algorithms that fall in into *Group 3*, as it needs to be possible to train the trainable components, even though we only have ground truth available for the final output of the algorithm.
 This is rare and in most cases we need to find a way to produce ground truth for the intermediate output of model.